 Many of the women considering breast augmentation at my Toronto plastic surgery practice are seeking a more modest increase in the size of their breasts than what breast enhancement patients wanted 10 to 20 years ago.
-It’s common to hear a patient say her goal is “natural-looking results,” which really means having breasts that are proportional to her body type.
+It’s common to hear a patient say her goal is “natural-looking results,” which means having breasts that are proportional to her body type.

-But not everyone will get the results they want with the fat transfer technique alone.
 Composite or hybrid breast augmentation—combining fat grafting with breast implants to create a more natural look and feel—offers the benefits of both techniques and is becoming a more popular option.

 What Is Fat Transfer?

 The fat transfer breast augmentation technique involves a 3-step process.
-Liposuction removes the fat, which is then spun in a centrifuge to separate it from impurities.
+Liposuction removes the fat, which is spun in a centrifuge to separate it from impurities.
 Then the surgeon carefully re-injects the fat using specialized cannulas.
 Fat transfer has long been used for facial rejuvenation, and it’s the technique employed for Brazilian butt lift procedures.

 Combining Breast Implants With Fat Transfer